apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 connections.
 To use this bridge between two Flume versions, you need to start a Flume 1.x agent with the avroLegacy or thriftLegacy source.
 The 0.9.4 agent should have the agent Sink pointing to the host/port of the 1.x agent.

+.. note:: The reliability semantics of Flume 1.x are different from that of
+          Flume 0.9.x.
+The E2E or DFO mode of a Flume 0.9.x agent will not be supported by the legacy source.
+The only supported 0.9.x mode is the best effort, though the reliability setting of the 1.x flow will be applicable to the events once they are saved into the Flume 1.x channel by the legacy source.

 Required properties are in **bold**.